supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_09_ConfigureAndDeploySelfServicePasswordReset.md

 ### Review
 In this lab, you have completed:
 - Added users to a group to assign SSPR
-- Enabled SSPR for you test group
+- Enabled SSPR for the group
 - Registered for SSPR with Alex
 - Tested SSPR
 - What happens if you try a user not in the SSPRTesters group?